 Yes, your monthly Medicare Part B premiums are tax-deductible.

 Insurance premiums are one of many items that qualify for the medical expense deduction.
 Since it’s not mandatory to enroll in Part B, you can be rewarded for choosing to pay this medical expense.

 You can only benefit from the medical expense deduction by following specific rules.
 You’ll need to file your taxes in a certain way, itemizing your deductions instead of choosing the standard deduction.
-Additionally, your medical expense deductions only begin to count after they surpass 10 percent or more 7.5 percent of your Adjusted Gross Income (the medical expense threshold was lowered to 7.5 percent for 2017 and 2018 due to a major tax law change).
+Additionally, your medical expense deductions only begin to count after they surpass 10 percent of your Adjusted Gross Income.
 Adjusted Gross Income, or AGI, is your total pre-tax income before certain non-itemized deductions such as health savings account spending.

 Depending on the circumstances, you may be better served by not deducting medical expenses.
 You may only want to deduct medical expenses in one year, and not another.

 However, if you’re actively self-employed, you can deduct your entire health insurance premium.
 You’ll have the opportunity to do so even if you don’t itemize your deductions.
 This deduction will be entered on your Form-1040, and not shunted along with your other medical deductions on a Form 1040-A.

 - You’ll need to be truly self-employed, with no employees.
 The IRS lists a few additional qualifications that you’ll need to follow, but in general, “it can be one of the largest deductions you have”.